zio/zio-prelude/docs/newtypes/index.md

 // • -10 did not satisfy greaterThanOrEqualTo(0)
 ```

 Smart Newtypes can only be validated at compile-time when called with literals, such as `9000` or `"Fancy Pants"`.
+Attempting to wrap a variable or run-time value with `apply` will result in a compilation error warning you about this.

-When wrapping variables or run-time values, you can use the `make` or `makeAll`.
+When wrapping variables or run-time values, you can use the `make` or `makeAll` constructors, which will perform the validation at run-time instead.

 ```scala mdoc
 import zio.Chunk